 Once you’ve done this, you can take the theory exam.
 You can buy study guides and practice questions in shops and online, for example here at Fahrscultheorie.
 In some cantons it may be possible to take the theory exam in English but they are usually in one of the national languages; you can have a certified translator present.

-If you pass the theory test you will be issued with a provisional license/learner’s permit and can start the eight-hour compulsory road awareness course.
+If you pass the theory test, you get a provisional license/learner’s permit and can start the eight-hour compulsory road awareness course.
 Only when you have completed this, can you apply for the practical driving test.
 There are fees for all of these courses and tests.

 Road rules, speed limits and drink driving in Switzerland

 - Drive on the right-hand side of the road.

 - Carry your driving license and motor insurance certificate with you when driving in Switzerland.

 - Keep a warning triangle in the car.